 5. Add one small onion sliced NOT DICED

-6. Add one drained can each of bamboo shoots, sliced water chestnuts, and mushrooms
+6. Add one drained can each of bamboo shoots, one drained can of sliced water chestnuts, and one drained can of sliced mushrooms

 7. let celery and onion cook down to desired crunchiness.